Creatine side effects: what's real, what's not

 The problem with that logic is the second step.
 Creatinine is a breakdown product of creatine.
 If you take more creatine, you make more creatinine.
 That shows up on a standard blood test as "elevated creatinine," which doctors are trained to interpret as a possible kidney issue.
 It is not.
 It is a direct and predictable consequence of supplementing.

-Studies that measure actual kidney function (glomerular filtration rate, cystatin C, imaging) in healthy people on creatine have found no adverse effects over supplementation periods ranging from 1 week to 5 years.
+Studies that measure actual kidney function (glomerular filtration rate, cystatin C, imaging) in healthy people on creatine have found no adverse effects, with the position stand reporting that doses up to 30 g/day for up to 5 years are well tolerated.
+A 2025 systematic review and meta-analysis pooling GFR data found no significant change in measured or estimated GFR with supplementation.
 People with existing kidney disease or on dialysis should talk to their doctor before starting.
-For everyone else, kidneys are fine.
+For everyone else, the evidence shows kidneys are fine.

 If you're getting bloodwork, tell your doctor you take creatine.
 Otherwise they may see elevated creatinine and order follow-up testing that will come back normal.
 It's a solved problem if they know going in.